 She has been hailed as one of the great writers, especially for her depictions of rural American life.
-"The end is nothing, the road is all."

 Willa Cather was a Pulitzer Prize-winning author and one of the most prominent American writers of the early 20th century.
 She is best known for her novels "O Pioneers!" and "My Antonia."